karmaniverous/entity-manager/.stan/system/stan.todo.md

 - DX sugar — derive ITS from CF.indexes
   - Added IndexTokensOf<CF> helper to capture index token unions from values-first config literals.
   - Added QueryOptionsByCF type alias that plugs IndexTokensOf<CF> into QueryOptions to derive ITS automatically (no runtime changes).

+- DX sugar — ShardQueryMapByCF
+  - Added ShardQueryMapByCF alias mirroring QueryOptionsByCF to derive ITS from CF.indexes for shardQueryMap typing (no runtime changes).

+- Docs — README DX rewrite
+  - Rewrote README with a values/schema-first focus; added CF-aware DX examples (QueryOptionsByCF, ShardQueryMapByCF).
+Preserved header/footer.